keval6b/cv/index.md

 - Implemented a custom A* pathfinding algorithm and recursive maze generation algorithm.
 - Used the long-standing LibGDX platform as a framework while also contributing to it.
 - Released a full game on [itch.io](https://keval.kapdee.uk).
+- Has also been open-sourced (code can be found on my gitlab linked above)

 ### Hack Notts 2019
 _Nov 2019_